 In addition to Alzheimer’s and dementia care training, other topics offered to caregivers include body mechanics, self-care, and caring for someone at the end of life.
 Unique sensitivity trainings give caregivers education about working with Holocaust Survivors as well as with clients of all faiths, backgrounds, gender identities and sexual orientations.

-Gertie attended the dementia care training to learn more about how to care for her client, and feels that the sensory exercise was especially helpful.
+Gertie attended the dementia care training to learn more about how to care for her client, and feels that the sensory exercise during training was especially helpful.

 “I didn’t know what it was like for my client until now,” she says.
 “I have a new understanding of how she experiences the world, and how to help her.”

-Fellow caregiver, Eldon Takeda, also enjoys taking advantage of the professional development opportunity that Seniors At Home provides.
+Fellow caregiver, Eldon Takeda, also enjoys taking advantage of the professional development opportunity that Seniors At Home provides, including the dementia care training.
 Though none of the seniors he cares for currently have dementia, he attended the dementia care training because it’s great professional development and to grow his expertise.

 With such dedicated caregivers who are always interested in learning new skills, Seniors At Home knows that the care of seniors is in skilled and loving hands.